LoRa Modulation for Split Learning: Expressive Neural Network (ENN)

 The operation in \eqref{eq:non_linearity_multi} is performed element-wise, and the AAF $\sigma(\cdot)$ is approximated by the DCT with $Q/2$ coefficients, this is, the $m$-th element of \eqref{eq:non_linearity_multi} is computed as

 with

 where $F_{q,l}^{(m)}$ corresponds to the $q$-th coefficient of the $m$-th perceptron at the $l$-th layer.
-As explicitly shown in \eqref{eq:non_linearity_multi} and \eqref{eq:non_linearity_neuron} the activation function is not necessarily the same at each neuron, although the number of DCT coefficients $Q$ is kept constant for the whole network.
-In \eqref{eq:non_linearity_neuron} we assume the AAF to have odd symmetry, so that only the odd coefficients are retained, although this does not prevent the network from learning only odd activation functions.
+As explicitly shown in \eqref{eq:non_linearity_multi} and \eqref{eq:non_linearity_neuron}, the activation function is not necessarily the same at each neuron, although the number of DCT coefficients $Q$ is kept constant for the whole network.
+In \eqref{eq:non_linearity_neuron} we assume the AAF to have odd symmetry, so that only the odd coefficients are retained.
+Nevertheless, this does not prevent the network from learning only odd activation function.

 There are numerous advantages in using this DCT representation: A small number of coefficients is required; a gradient-based adaptive algorithm can be implemented because the coefficients are real and ordered in decreasing magnitude; since the basis functions (i.e., cosines) are orthogonal, the approximation error can be easily controlled by the magnitude of the disregarded coefficients, which also simplifies the convergence of the learning procedure; furthermore, see that the index appears in the phase of \eqref{eq:non_linearity_neuron}, so the approximation is real and bounded, even when the input exceeds the dynamic range.
-All these features make the DCT an appropriate function approximation, whose coefficients can be learnt by a gradient-based rule.
+All these features make the DCT an appropriate function approximation.
+Besides, the number of parameters in ENN only increases by $Q/2$ with respect to a standard perceptron with fixed activation functions, while the expressiveness of the neural network increases dramatically and is general enough to be trained for both classification and regression problems.
 See \cite{mar23} for a detailed description of ENN, the corresponding learning rules and an exhaustive list of experiments demonstrating its learning capabilities.
-The number of parameters only increases by $Q/2$ coefficients with respect to a standard perceptron with a fixed activation functions, while the expressiveness of the neural network increases dramatically and is general enough to be trained for both classification and regression problems.